DirectoryTree/ActiveRedis/README.md

 Then, create models with whatever data you'd like:

 > [!important]
-> Values you assign to model attributes are always stored as strings in Redis.
+> Without [casts](#model-casts) defined, all values you assign to model attributes
+> will always be cast to strings, as that is their true type in Redis.

 ```php
 use App\Redis\Visit;